 Students aren’t the only ones to benefit from smartphones and tablets in the classroom.
 Teachers are putting smartphones to use in the classroom for better learning outcomes.

 Contrary to the perception of cell phones being a total distraction, research suggests that while cell phones may be visually distracting, information is still being acquired by students verbally.
 In the past, professors used handheld clickers to post interactive questions that kept students engaged during lecture.
-Now, mobile apps like Socrative are adding new levels of complexity to the mix, by allowing, for example, teachers to “send an image of a heart to students’ screens, [then asking] the learners to tap where the aorta is and receive an instant heat map of the responses.”
+Now, mobile apps like Socrative are adding new levels of complexity to the mix, by allowing, for example, teachers to “send an image of a heart to students’ screens, the learners to tap where the aorta is and receive an instant heat map of the responses.”

 These new levels of interactivity during class will only grow as augmented reality becomes viable and widely adopted.
 According to campustechnology.com, immersive learning technology like augmented reality is one of the top educational tech trends to watch in 2018.